timesqueezer/homer/README.md

 ![screenshot](https://github.com/ChaseHall/homer/blob/master/screenshot.png)

 **How to build / install it?
 Where is the webpack config?**
 There is no build system (😱), use it like that!
-It'meant to be stupid simple & zero maintenance required. just copy the static files somewhere, and visit the `index.html`.
+It's meant to be stupid simple & zero maintenance required. just copy the static files somewhere, and visit the `index.html`.

 ## configuration